Last Updated on

 This post is sponsored by Filippo Berio.
 As always, I only work with brands I love and use in my own kitchen, and all opinions are my own.

-Even though this is my favorite recipe for pork tenderloin marinade for baking ( along with one of the best baked pork tenderloin recipes I’ve made), it’s also a great pork tenderloin marinade for grilling.
+Even though this is my favorite recipe for pork tenderloin marinade for baking ( along with one of the best baked pork tenderloin recipes I’ve made), it’s also a great pork marinade for grilling.

 Marinating is one of the most underutilized weapons in the home cooking arsenal.
 It makes your meat juicy and tender, and you hardly have to do anything to make it happen – just make sure you use an acid like Filippo Berio’s White Wine Vinegar + extra herby flavor to make your marinade really sing.